Chiral expansion of moments of quark distributions: Introduction

 Naive linear extrapolation of lattice results for the first several moments of quark distributions to physical quark masses originally indicated a systematic discrepancy of more than 30$\%$ compared with experiment~\cite{Detmold:2001jb}.
 This was remedied somewhat by the use of chiral perturbation theory and the development of extrapolation formulae which incorporate the appropriate chiral physics~\cite{Detmold:2001jb,Detmold:2003tm}.
-Chiral corrections to PDF moments in the nucleon were developed in Refs.~\cite{Arndt:2001ye,Diehl:2006js,Dorati:2007bk,Chen:2001pva,Burkardt:2012hk} with model-independent consequences for flavor properties discussed in Ref.~\cite{Thomas:2000nw}.
+Following discussion of the consequences for flavor properties in Ref.~\cite{Thomas:2000nw}, chiral corrections to PDF moments in the nucleon were developed in Refs.~\cite{Chen:2001eg,Arndt:2001ye,Diehl:2006js,Dorati:2007bk,Chen:2001pva,Burkardt:2012hk,Detmold:2005pt,Chen:2001gra,Beane:2004rf}.
 These analyses include pion loops and octet and decuplet baryon intermediate states.
-Extrapolation formulae for isovector moments for all octet baryons are given in Ref.~\cite{Chen:2001gra}, while flavor symmetry breaking expansions about the SU(3) flavor-symmetric point were developed in Ref.~\cite{Cooke:2012xv}.
+Flavor symmetry breaking expansions about the SU(3) flavor-symmetric point were developed in Ref.~\cite{Cooke:2012xv}.

 In this article we extend previous developments of chiral extrapolation formulae for quark distribution moments to allow for isospin breaking.
 We develop the formalism in general terms for all octet baryons, and consider all spin-independent and spin-dependent Mellin moments.